alan-spx/ulc/README.md

 [12:33 PM] Artes, Benjamin
 I'd like for you to use the vision_msgs/BoundingBox3DArray message that's part of the vision_msgs package for LIDAR.
 If no objects are present leave the array empty.

-To install this package `sudo apt install ros-melodic-vision-msgs`
+To install this package `sudo apt install -y ros-melodic-vision-msgs`
 vision_msgs/BoundingBox3DArray Documentation

 [12:34 PM] Artes, Benjamin